notsafeadults64/CharGrinn_Modlist/README.md

 **Wabbajack could not find my game folder:**

-_Licentia Black_ will not work with a GOG or pirated version of the game.
+Char Grinn will not work with a GOG or pirated version of the game.
 If you own the game on _Steam,_ go back to the Installation step.
 If this still doesn't work, ensure that you are not running Wabbajack as an Administrator. **DO NOT ASK FOR HELP WITH PIRATED GAMES.**

 **MEGA download cap exceeded.**